Illusiard/PAMI/doc/PAMI-Message-Event-DongleNewUSSDBase64Event.md

 PAMI\Message\Event\DongleNewUSSDBase64Event
 ===============

-Event triggered when a ussd was queued for sent by dongle.
+Event triggered when an ussd was queued for sent by dongle.

-PHP Version 5
+PHP Version 7.4

 * Class name: DongleNewUSSDBase64Event